Overview

 - Academic Calendars: Includes official yearly calendars, final exam dates, schedule of classes and future 9-year calendar.

-- Enrollment Bulletins: IU Academic Bulletins from 2001 to the present organized by school and year.
+- Academic Bulletins: IU Academic Bulletins from 2001 to the present organized by school and year.

 - Office of the Registrar.
 It includes course & section enrollments back to 1997 and Campus Grade Distribution Reports.